Does your pushing, coaxing and forcing your teen to clean up after herself fall on deaf ears?

 She looked so proud of herself and said simply, “If feels great!”

-When you find yourself freaking out that your teen is a slob and will likely be one when they’re 64, remember Tammy’s story.
-Although Tammy reacted with anger, like many of us do, she was able, through self-awareness, to step back.
+When you find yourself freaking out that your teen is a slob and fear they’ll still be one at 64, remember Tammy’s story.
+Being human, Tammy reacted in anger sometimes AND sometimes she was able, through self-awareness, to step back.

 To me, it’s a testament to having faith in our kids.